NASA-AMMOS/CODEX/docs/codex_user_guide/user_guide.md

 ### Workflows: Higher-level Analysis

-To run a Workflow, choose some Selections. `Explain This` uses at least two Selections.
+To run a Workflow, choose some Selections. `Explain This` uses at least two Selections plus some Features.
 The Table tool does not require any Features or Selections to be chosen ahead of time.

+#### Explain This
+Explain This is a Workflow intended to help understand the difference between two groups of data-points (two Selections).
+To use it, choose two Selections and some Features, chose Workflows > Explain This, then press Run in the bottom-left of the Explain This window.
+The Features in the left panel and the two Selections in the dropdowns (just above Run) are used for the analysis.
+You can choose a different set of Features in the left panel and press Run again to analyze with a different set of Features.

+The analysis uses each Selection and the input Features to train a decision-tree classifier to distinguish between data-points in your first Selection vs. the second Selection.

+The output of the analysis includes:
+1. A decision tree indicating how your chosen Features can be used to differentiate between the two Selections (groups of data points).
+2. A plot showing Score vs Tree Depth which indicates how complex a decision tree is needed to explain the differences between your two Selections.
+You can drag the slider under the plot to change how complex a tree is drawn.
+3. A bar chart showing relative Feature Importance to the effectiveness of the classifier.
+4. If you press the Summary button, you will see pseudocode describing the decision-tree.

 Below is an example of how to use the `Explain This` Workflow.